Story At-A-Glance

 Theme 3- Electrification of Transport Infrastructure

 There is an explosive growth of warehousing in the Inland Empire with little attention to the local community.
 These warehouses are associated with truck traffic, affecting residential neighborhoods negatively.
-Air quality, pollutant exposure to residents, and traffic congestion are the two most common issues residential neighborhoods face.
+The two most common issues residential neighborhoods face are air quality, pollutant exposure to residents, and traffic congestion.
 CE-CERT’s Omega Initiative is working to reduce these negative impacts of good moving in Inland Southern California.

 To remove such issues, members of this initiative are also working on vehicle electrification.
-The initiative is working on making traffic more efficient by leveraging connectivity and automation of the vehicles that help the drivers make things safe and more efficient and less impactful when it comes to emissions and air quality.
+The initiative is working on making traffic more efficient by leveraging the connectivity and automation of the vehicles that help the drivers make things safe, more efficient, and less impactful regarding emissions and air quality.

 Takeaway